protzetter/NLP-experiments/README.md

 ## Document mining Part 1
 Document mining with spacy is fun, in this notebook we look at various mining techniques to go through a few documents about innovation in Insurance

+## Document mining Part 2
+Document mining with spacy is fun, in this notebook we look at tfidf representation and also potential clustering of documents using PCA to reduce the tfidf matrix dimension